Explanatory machine learning for sequential human teaching: Experiments

-There have been two major suggestions for recording this control: either confront participants with a version of the experimental task itself or use a short intelligence test in the form of a Raven Matrices short test \cite{raven_matrix_test} or similar material.
-We argue that using the experimental task will undermine the sequential nature of our experiment, as either, groups would start with the low complexity task or with the high complexity task.
-A third option is for each group to start with their respective first task, which would introduce task familiarity effects (the high-complexity-first condition would have completed more high-complexity tasks than the low-complexity first condition).
-This approach does not pose a good control since each group would complete a different task.
 Using an intelligence test avoids interference with the experiment since the test should not influence strategy development in the experimental task in a way that could be considered to work against the sequential order of the experiment.
 However, the original Raven Matrices test and many comparable tests are expensive and cannot be digitized due to copyright.
 The matrix reasoning item bank (MaRs-IB) has neither of these two issues \cite{mars_ib}, thus making it an appropriate candidate for establishing a measure of intelligence in an online experiment.
 In addition, the authors of the MaRs-IB test set reported acceptable internal consistency and convergent validity, and reasonable test-retest reliability \cite{mars_ib}.
-Though there is no normalized score which would be comparable to the IQ, the MaRs-IB test can serve as a measure of the relative cognitive ability of participants.
+Although there is no normalized score which would be comparable to the IQ, the MaRs-IB test can serve as a measure of the relative cognitive ability of participants.
 Another concern regards the open access to the material \cite{mars_ib} and familiarity with the test from other studies.
-This risk can be mitigated by randomised arrangement and selection of items from the multiple test sets provided by the authors.
+This risk can be mitigated by randomised arrangement and the selection of items from the multiple test sets provided by the authors.